 Covid Rescheduling.
 If at eight weeks before your wedding date, wedding ceremonies are not allowed by the State of California or County of Mendocino due to the Covid-19 Pandemic, you may postpone your wedding day at no additional fee to an available, comparable date within 365 days of your original date.

 A ‘Comparable Date’ refers to the day of the week, and the season in which your wedding was scheduled.
-Example: If you have a Friday in June wedding scheduled, you can move to an available Friday in April through October.
+Example: If you have a Friday in June wedding scheduled, you can move to an available Friday in May, June, September or October.
 If you’d like to move to a Saturday, there will be an additional fee for the upgrade.

 General Postponement.
 If wedding ceremonies are allowed by the State of California and County of Mendocino, and you’d like to postpone your wedding date for any reason or at any other time, we have a graduated rescheduling fee.
 This is because, just like you, other couples book their wedding day far in advance and rarely does anyone book a wedding date six months or less from their desired wedding date.

 The decision to postpone or reschedule your wedding is solely in your hands.
 When you decide to postpone your wedding day, a California wedding venue has many factors to consider, including:

 - How much time and expense has been invested in your reserved date?

 - How many other couples has the wedding venue turned away for your reserved date?

 - What is the likelihood of finding another couple for that wedding date?

 Due to these factors, if you’d like to reschedule your wedding date, there is a rescheduling fee in addition to your original agreement.
 The graduated rescheduling fee is based upon the length of notice prior to your current wedding date that you provide the venue.

 - 12 months or more in advance – $1500, flat fee